 - wears obscene names and/or symbols on clothing and equipment (art.
 207.1) or behaves in an unsportsmanlike manner (art.
 205.5). - violates the FIS rules in regard to equipment (art.
 222) and commercial markings (art.
 207) including, but not limited, to the mandatory use of helmets in all SBFSFK Competitions. - refuses to undertake a FIS required medical examination (art.
 221.2). - trains on a course or jump closed for competitors (art.
-2018 and 2030.3). - is determined by the Jury, in accordance with 2007.6.4, to lack the technical abilities required to negotiate the course or perform attempted manoeuvres. - if a competitor has already started in a competition and is later determined by the Jury to have been in violation of these rules, the Jury must sanction the competitor.
+2018 and 2030.3). - is determined by the Jury, in accordance with 2007.6.4, to lack the technical abilities required to negotiate the course or perform attempted manoeuvres.

+Jury to have been in violation of these rules, the Jury must sanction the competitor.
 2029 Penalties / Sanction A penalty / sanction may be imposed by the Jury against a competitor where the competitor: 2029.1 violates the rules governing sanctions as described in art.
 223. 2029.2 violates the rules governing advertising on equipment (art.
 207.1).
 2029.3 alters the start number in a way which is not allowed (art.
 2013.2).
 2029.4 does not wear the official start number.
-2029.5 is not ready to start on time.
-2029.6 makes a false start.
-2029.7 receives outside help during a competition.
+2029.5 is not ready to start on time. makes a false start.
+2029.6 2029.7 receives outside help during a competition.
 2029.8 would be deemed to be in violation of any items in art.
 2028.
 2029.9 violates rules governing sanctions as described in the Snowboard Freestyle Ski Freeski Event Chapters.
-2029.10 does not comply with Competition Equipment rules Section E (11.2) and Section F (6) will be subject to sanction by the Jury in accordance with rule 2030.4 and 224.11.2.
+2029.10 does not comply with Competition Equipment rules Section B (11.2) and Section C (6) will be subject to sanction by the Jury in accordance with rule 2030.4 and 224.11.2.
 2030 Disqualifications /Sanctions A disqualification / sanction may be imposed by the Jury against a competitor where the competitor: 2030.1 submits false information or participates in the competition under false pretences.
 2030.2 either jeopardizes the security of persons or property or actually causes injury or damage.
 Is determined to have caused interference to another competitor.
-2030.3 trains on a course or jump closed for competitors, alters the course in a manner forbidden according to the art.
-2018 or acts contrary to the instructions of the Jury as to the execution of the training or the competition.
+2030.3 inspects a course, trains on a course or jump closed for competitors, alters the course in a manner forbidden according to the art.
+2018 or acts contrary to the instructions of the Jury as to the execution of the inspection or training or the competition.
 2030.4 does not wear an acceptable helmet or the official start number in training, at the inspection, in the competition or alters this start number in any way or violates any FIS Equipment Rule.
 2030.5 appears late at start, makes a false start or violates the regulations for the execution of the start.
-2030.6 accepts outside help in any form during the competition.
-2030.7 unjustifiably requests a provisional re-run, which is later shown to be unsubstantiated.
+2030.6 accepts outside help in any form during the competition. unjustifiably requests a provisional re-run, which is later shown to be unsubstanti-2030.7 ated.
 2030.8 DQB (Disqualification for Behaviour) for unsportsman-like behavior.
 2030.9 if not qualified according to 203 - Licences.
-2031 Appeals Commission 2031.1 See art.
-225.